nagypet/spvitamin/README.md

 ### 3.3.0-1-RELEASE not yet released
 - Compiled with SpringBoot 3.3.0 and SpingCloud 2023.0.2
 - FileNameUtils added
+- h2-console must be ebaled in the application specific security config
+- /favicon.ico errors and warnings will not be logged by the DefaultRestExceptionLogger

 ### 3.1.5-3-RELEASE not yet released